thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 * Add more habitats to protect.
 * Require the player to catch a habitat as it falls, or else it explodes on impact.
 * Generate more raiders, on a timer.
-* Make the planet bigger than a single screen and implement scrolling.
 * Add a minimap to show the parts of the planet that are not currently on screen.
 * Add some on-screen controls to show how many raiders, habitats, bullets, and lives are left.
 * Transition to a new and harder level when the player wins the current level.